mdhasanmehedi/url-threat-classifier/README.md

 Cross-dataset domain adaptation experiments use **PhiUSIIL** (235,795 URLs; 100,945 legitimate, 134,850 phishing).

-## Model Checkpoints
+## Reproducibility

-Trained model checkpoints (PhishFormer, baselines, fine-tuned DistilBERT) are hosted separately due to file-size constraints:

-**[Hugging Face Hub — link to be added]**
+Trained model checkpoints are not distributed with this repository.
+All reported results are exactly reproducible from the provided code using the documented seeds (42, 123, 456) — see `src/train.py` and `src/multiseed_eval.py`.

 ## Reproducing Results